 2. Burning of gas and light pollution interrupt beautiful views and clear skies

-4. Unsafe methane emissions contribute to modification of the environment
+4. Unsafe methane emissions contribute to the modification of the environment

 In the most recent years, a noxious methane plume the size of Delaware was found floating around New Mexico.
 Oil and gas companies also time and again intentionally release methane into the atmosphere through emitting, the restricted discharge of natural gas, and burning some of it in the air.